10 tips to better mental health at Christmas

 7. Routine makes us happy – we all draw comfort from the routines of our lives and Christmas is no different.
 The solitary dog walk or morning cup of tea in bed does not need to go simply because it is Christmas.
 Tell guests that is what you are planning to do and invite them to do whatever it is they need to de-stress.

 8. Take up offers of help – if guests offer to bring a meal or wash up, gratefully accept.
-They will enjoy feeling useful and it will take some of the pressure off you.
+They will enjoy feeling useful, and it will take some of the pressure off you.

 9. Decline invites – you don’t have to do it all - if you don’t have the energy to attend social events, politely decline or go for an hour or two.
 Your hosts will understand.
-This is especially important if you suffer with social anxiety and the thought of having to go to the office Christmas party is filling you with dread – it’s ok to say no.
+This is especially important if you suffer from social anxiety and the thought of having to go to the office Christmas party is filling you with dread – it’s ok to say no.

 10. Take a breather – the dishwasher can wait, people can help themselves to drinks and is it so bad to let the children play quietly on their games console?
 Make time to sit quietly and enjoy having your loved ones around you.